McDonnell F-101 Voodoo: F-101B / CF-101B / EF-101B

 The F-101B was stripped of the four M39 cannons and carried four AIM-4 Falcon air-to-air missiles instead, arranged two apiece on a rotating pallet in the fuselage weapons bay.
 The initial load was two GAR-1 (AIM-4A) semi-active radar homing and two GAR-2 (AIM-4B) infrared-guided weapons with one of each carried on each side of the rotating pallet.
 After the first two missiles were fired, the door turned over to expose the second pair.
 Standard practice was to fire the weapons in SARH/IR pairs to increase the likelihood of a hit.
 Late-production models had provision for two 1.7-kiloton MB-1/AIR-2 Genie nuclear rockets on one side of the pallet with IR-guided GAR-2A (AIM-4C) on the other side.
 "Project Kitty Car" upgraded most earlier F-101Bs to this standard beginning in 1961.

-From 1963–66, F-101Bs were upgraded under the Interceptor Improvement Program (IIP; also known as "Project Bold Journey"), with a fire control system enhancement against hostile ECM and an infrared sighting and tracking (IRST) system in the nose in place of the in-flight refueling probe.
+Between 1963 and 1966, F-101Bs were upgraded under the Interceptor Improvement Program (IIP; also known as "Project Bold Journey"), being outfitted with a fire control system enhancement against hostile ECM and an infrared sighting and tracking (IRST) system in the nose in place of the in-flight refueling probe.

-The F-101B was made in greater numbers than the F-101A and C, with a total of 479 being delivered by the end of production in 1961.
+The F-101B was produced in greater numbers than the F-101A and F-101C, with a total of 479 being delivered by the end of production in 1961.
 Most of these were delivered to the Air Defense Command (ADC) beginning in January 1959.
-The only foreign customer for the F-101B was Canada.
-For more details on the history of the Voodoo in Canada, see McDonnell CF-101 Voodoo.
+The only foreign customer for the F-101B was Canada, where it was locally referred to as the CF-101 Voodoo.

-The F-101B was withdrawn from ADC service from 1969 to 1972, with many surviving USAF aircraft transferred to the Air National Guard (replacing F-102s), serving until 1982.
+The F-101B was withdrawn from ADC service between 1968 and 1971, with many surviving USAF aircraft transferred to the Air National Guard (replacing F-102s), serving until 1982.
 The last Voodoo in US service (F-101B-105-MC, AF Ser.
 No. 58-300) was finally retired by the 2nd Fighter Weapons Squadron at Tyndall AFB, Florida on 21 September 1982.